 For more than a decade, I worked across the street from Rockefeller Center and found the food choices downright depressing at first glance.
 Whether you're there over the holidays to see the tree, or enjoying one of the other fun experiences in the action-packed complex, you'll need to eat eventually, and there are some good options if you know where to look.

 Here are my top picks for kid-friendly places to eat near Rockefeller Center.

 1650 Broadway at 51st Street

-Ellen's Stardust might be my top recommendation for its combination of decent food and fun "theme" restaurant atmosphere without a ridiculous price tag.
-The food is typical diner food and although the prices are about twice what you'll pay at your local diner, the retro diner theme takes Ellen's to the next level.
+Ellen's Stardust might be my top recommendation for its combination of decent food and fun "theme" atmosphere without a ridiculous price tag.
+The food is typical diner fare, and although the prices are about twice what you'll pay at your local diner, the retro theme takes Ellen's to the next level.
 The outside of the diner looks like an old railroad car even though it's built into the side of an office building and the retro diner theme continues inside.
-Linger for a while and the waiters will break out into song, singing old 50s rock tunes, standing up on empty tables and putting on a fun show, making this midtown spot a memorable stop for families.
+Linger for a while and the waiters will break out into song, singing old '50s rock tunes, standing on empty tables and putting on a fun show, making this Midtown spot a memorable stop for families.

-20 East 49th Street between Madison and 5th Avenues
+20 East 49th Street between Madison and Fifth Avenues

 For a classic diner experience without the bells and whistles, my midtown pick is Burger Heaven.
-There's no separate children's menu but they offer plenty of kid-friendly options at reasonable prices.
-There are three locations; you'll find the one closest to Rockefeller Center at 49th St just east of 5th Avenue.
+There's no separate children's menu but it offers plenty of kid-friendly options at reasonable prices.
+There are multiple locations; you'll find the one closest to Rockefeller Center at 49th Street just east of Fifth Avenue.

 American Girl Place